-3.5.3 For road controlling authorities
+3.4.3 For road controlling authorities and traffic operations centres

 VMS must be effective, reliable and durable as they are deployed in harsh outdoor environments and exposed to extremes of temperature and weather, as required in section 5 Performance requirements.
-Trouble-free operation for many years is expected (section 5.1 Resistance to the effects of external conditions).
-VMS are tools that enable road controlling authorities (RCAs) to actively manage incidents and roadworks.
+Trouble-free operation for many years is expected, refer to section 5.1 Resistance to the effects of external conditions.
+VMS are tools that enable road controlling authorities (RCAs) and TOCs to actively manage incidents and roadworks.